Curriculum in Bioinformatics and Computational Biology (GRAD)

 Karin Leiderman, Mathematics

-Mike Love, Biostatistics and Genetics
+Mike Love, Genetics; Biostatistics

 Adrian Marchetti, Marine Sciences

-Shehzad Sheikh, Genetics and Medicine
+Shehzad Sheikh, Genetics; Medicine

-Jason Stein, Genetics; Neuroscience Center
+Jason Stein, Genetics; Neuroscience Research Center

 Benjamin Vincent, Medicine, Division of Hematology/Oncology